suhasaggarwal/CodeRepositoryv1/README.md

 Url Set is generated twice in a day.
 If url has not already been crawled before and is not present in Entity index, it is crawled and its entity data is added in Entity index.

+Adserver Support - This involves scaled Adserver with support for Elasticsearch and new Tracker - Response based Tracker for Chatbot module which takes user response corresponding to questions asked from users.